yhbyhb/data_analyst_nanodegree_p4/project_document.md

 ### Question 4 ###
 **What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 (Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric item: “tune the algorithm”]**

 Tuning the parameters of an algorithm is a process to find optimal parameters for best performance.
 Without this process, I might get a lower performance than I expected.
-I tuned the parameters of Decision Tree and Logistic Regression by using `GridSearchCV` with following parameters with three scoring function such as precision, recall and f1.
+I tuned the parameters of decision tree and logistic regression by using `GridSearchCV` with following parameters with three scoring function such as precision, recall and f1.
 (In case of Naive Bayes, There is no parameter to optimize.)

  - `DecisionTreeClassifier`
     - criterion : The function to measure the quality of a split.